Penguin-Spy/powercord-ppl-moe/README.md

 - [x] Use the cache for all profile info (in connections), to reduce redundant API calls (semi-successful, may revisit)
 - [x] Display the user's tagline
 - [x] Display the user's badges (Admin, Indev tester, Bug reporter)
+- [x] Hide about/tagline if it's unset/the default string
-- [ ] i forgot to format the birthday date string lol
+- [x] i forgot to format the birthday date string lol
 - [ ] fix website overrunning space for it (does this happen with others/don't do when there's no next block of info)
 - [ ] Full markdown formatting (tables, using underscores, strikethrough, seperators, code & codeblocks, lists, and more!)
-- [ ] Change layout of modal a bit (move connections to their own tab, put notes outside of a tab, have our tab be 1st, obviously settings for this)?
+- [ ] Change layout of modal a bit? (move connections to their own tab, put notes outside of a tab, have our tab be 1st, obviously settings for this)
-- [ ] Display the user's latest post? idk but if people want it i'll add it
-- [ ] Hide about/tagline if it's unset/the default string

 # License
 MIT License, Copyright Penguin_Spy 2021